Air Berlin says easyJet interested in 27-30 planes

-BERLIN (Reuters) - British budget carrier easyJet (EZJ.L) is interested in picking up about 27-30 planes from insolvent Air Berlin (AB1.DE), an administrator for the German airline said on Monday.
+BERLIN, Sept 25 (Reuters) - British budget carrier easyJet is interested in picking up about 27-30 planes from insolvent Air Berlin, an administrator for the German airline said on Monday.

 Lufthansa is bidding for leisure unit Niki, regional airline LGW and 13 further A320 planes, administrator Frank Kebekus told journalists.